Huotes/CommitMaker/README.md

 The beginning of the programmer’s wisdom is understanding the difference between getting program to run and having a runnable program.

 How do you tell an introverted computer scientist from an extroverted computer scientist?
 The extrovert looks at *your* shoes when he talks to you.

+MacGyver can build an airplane out of gum and paper clips, but Chuck Norris can roundhouse-kick his head through a wall and take it.